rupam-04/ecdsa_signing_and_verification/README.md

-Get your hands on a 256 bit private key.
+Get your hands on a 256 bits private key.
 First generate an Ethereum address and uncompressed public key:
 ```
 cargo run generatekeypair <private key>